jon-brandy/hackthebox/Categories/Sherlocks/Payload/README.md

 <img width="1622" height="288" alt="image" src="https://github.com/user-attachments/assets/4cce5022-044e-458a-b647-c883272d140b" />

 15. Inside, it performs a simple bitwise operations actually.
-It's just a textbook XOR-based encoding / decoding.
+It's just a textbook XOR-based encryption / decryption.

 <img width="759" height="908" alt="image" src="https://github.com/user-attachments/assets/1378b5b2-5c1a-481d-8638-17fdccb2c0a9" />

 16. However, the analysis revealed suspicious behavior when `param3` was identified as a string buffer.
-Upon inspecting its contents, we observed the presence of encoded strings.
-This indicates that, prior to obtaining the handle of a DLL and resolving its functions, the binary performs a payload decoding routine.
+Upon inspecting its contents, we observed the presence of encrypted strings.
+This indicates that, prior to obtaining the handle of a DLL and resolving its functions, the binary performs a payload decryption routine.

 <img width="821" height="392" alt="image" src="https://github.com/user-attachments/assets/98e6d6c9-1c8f-4750-a07e-38fa5aed39de" />